Inubaka: Main characters

-Kentaro, a high school friend of Teppei, is an amateur street musician who plays guitar.
-After finding him homeless and unemployed, Teppei employs him at Woofles and lets him stay in the rooftop kennel's doghouse.
+Kentaro, a high school friend of Teppei, is an amateur street musician who plays the guitar.
+After finding him homeless and unemployed, Teppei employs him at Woofles and allows him to stay in the rooftop kennels' doghouse.
 Initially disliking dogs, Kentaro eventually warms to them, even befriending Lupin—sharing beer with him and writing songs about him.
 Struggling with a pachinko gambling addiction, he once stole money from Suguri and lost it all.
 He harbors unrequited feelings for Kanako-sensei but fails to gain her notice.
-His younger sister, Mika, a junior high school student, shares his later-found appreciation for dogs.
+His younger sister, Mika, a junior high school student, shares his newfound appreciation of dogs.